 Exposed client information included names, contact information, addresses, dates of birth, passport numbers and in some cases, government ID numbers.
 Louis Vuitton North American began notifying clients affected by the data breach by mail on Aug.
 22, 2025.

-Louis Vuitton North America, also reported the breach to law enforcement and notified the California Attorney General’s office.
-The company has not disclosed the total number of affected individuals, but the nature of the exposed data suggests the incident is serious.
+The company has not disclosed the total number of affected individuals across the United States, but the nature of the exposed data suggests the incident is serious.

 In response to the breach, Louis Vuitton North America, Inc. immediately launched an internal investigation with the support of cybersecurity experts.
 In addition to required state and federal disclosures, the company is offering impacted clients 24 free months of Experian IdentityWorks credit monitoring and identity theft protection services.